Quick Links:

 Mr Patrick Yip

-Adjunct Professor, Vice Chair at Deloitte China
+Adjunct Professor, Asia Vice Chair of Mishcon de Reya LLP, Former Vice Chair of Deloitte China

 虞锋先生